Loading...

 Stay Hydrated

-Adding a small amount of vinegar to your meal can help enhance insulin sensitivity and reduce glucose spikes.
+Adding a splash of vinegar or lemon juice to your meal can help reduce the rate at which your body absorbs carbohydrates.

 healthspan-mbl